Navigate by clicking icons at the top of the pages.

 The official Ming tombs web is here

-The Ming Dynasty was declared in Nanjing but already in the early 1400's the 3rd Ming emperor moved the imperial court to Beijing.
+The dynasty was declared in Nanjing but already in the early 1400's the 3rd Ming emperor moved the imperial court to Beijing.
 Hence, all Ming emperors were buried in Beijing except for the first, who was buried in Nanjing.

 The main aim of this feature is to explore the mausoleum of each Ming emperor along with a brief recap of his reign.